-The career of The Who, a band that stared out as The Detours and the High Numbers, is probably the best example of a group that combined an innovative stage show that incorporated ideas borrowed from art theory with a strong dialogue directed at a style-minded fan base and consumer culture.
+The story of The Who, a band that stared out as The Detours and the High Numbers, is probably the best example of a group that combined an innovative stage show that incorporated ideas borrowed from art theory with a strong dialogue directed at a style-minded fan base and consumer culture.

 “Across The Who’s first ten years of creative activity, the band repeatedly refused the limits imposed on post-war youth and on their chosen art form pop music.
 In their mutinous stance The Who traipsed over the conventions of civility and restraint.”

 The Who were unusual in their obsession with style and musical innovation, after all, they were adopted by the Mod crowd as one of their ‘pet bands,’ and their shows received a lot of attention.
 Commercially, the band was much more successful than other groups with the same following, like The Small Faces or The Creation.

 The ‘built-in hatred’ is a quotation, describing Pete Townshend’s multiple remarks on contemporary (1960s) popular music, namely the entire band’s disgust for it, and that they were out to destroy the very idea of pop music as it existed so far.
 Including the many hits they delivered themselves.
 Which sounded a bit strange already in 1965 when he first mentioned it, as the band, together with a number of competitors such as The Rolling Stones, The Beatles, The Kinks and various other British pop greats were out to achieve just that: a top rating in the charts.
 If Townshend’s aim was ever meant to be taken seriously, or if it served – like a lot of other claims and premises provided by pop musicians who received heavy overage in contemporary media – as a marketing idea is one of the subjects of Peter Stanfield’s title.